Guide to Tipping in Thailand Etiquette. Is it Customary? Where, When and How Much to Tip?

 Regardless, a 20 Baht tip is fine.
 There’s no need to go overboard with tipping.
 Unless they are unusually helpful or they have to trudge up flights of stairs with your 40kg of luggage as the elevator is out of order.

 Something that is becoming more widespread is the practice of having a tip box on the reception desk.
 To my mind that looks more like begging.
 It’s usually an old coffee jar with just ‘Tips’ written on it in pen.

-The staff aren’t expecting a tip for checking you out efficiently.
+They aren’t expecting a tip for checking you out efficiently.
 The jar is there in the hope that people leaving and heading straight for the airport will throw some of their remaining loose change or small bank notes in it.

 If you have enjoyed your stay and have some Baht you aren’t planning to exchange, then go for it.
 But otherwise ignore it.
 Your room bill will have already included a tip for all staff.

 If you leave anything more than loose change as a tip there’s a good chance the vendor will think you’re confused about the price.
 Street vendors in Thailand aren’t used to tipping.